fabric8io/fabric8/docs/partition.md

 ##The zookeeper work item repository

 An alternative to the profile work item repository, is the zookeeper work item repository.
 When using it, you specify a zookeeper path that will contain work items.
 You can then add/remove znodes to that path, that will contain the work items.
-For example if you specify the workitem.path /fabric/partition/example.
+For example if you specify the workItemPath /fabric/partition/example.
 You can add workitems using the shell like:

     zk:create /fabric/partition/example/1 "{ \"inUri\" : \"direct:in1\" }"
     zk:create /fabric/partition/example/2 "{ \"inUri\" : \"direct:in2\" }"